spyder-ide/spyder-docs/doc/variableexplorer.rst

 |

-The Variable Explorer gives you information on the name, size, type and value of each one of the variables.
-To modify the value of one of them, you can double click it in the pane and write its new value.
+The Variable Explorer gives you information on the name, size, type and value of each object.
+To modify a scalar variable, like an number, string or boolean, simply double click it in the pane and type its new value.

 .. image:: images/variable_explorer/variable-explorer-modifying.gif
    :align: center